open-cluster-management/search-kui-plugin/README.md

 Execute `npm run compile` at the root-level of the KUI repo.

 Execute `npm run start` at the root-level of the KUI repo.
 The desktop/electron instance of KUI should launch.
-(Update this later for steps for MCM KUI testing).
+(Update this later for steps for ACM KUI testing).

 Try `search` commands.
 Ex: `search kind:pod`